Skip to main content

 See Navigation events for more details on the available events and the API usage.

-Instead of adding event listeners manually, we can use the useFocusEffect hook to perform side effects.
+For performing side effects, we can use the useFocusEffect hook instead of subscribing to events.
 It's like React's useEffect hook, but it ties into the navigation lifecycle.

 Example: